 Ongoing compliance monitoring of systems and contractors

 We can help you with several, hundreds or even thousands of sites depending on your portfolio.
-This allows you to have confidence that even with the fragmentation and turnover in the facility environment there is consistency in vendor policy and system set up, profiles, and backup across the entire portfolio.
+We use Totem Buildings software which give you confidence that you are Totem Trusted™ for ensuring system set up, profiles, and backup across the entire portfolio.
 In addition, our cybersecurity systems scans offer a level of asset and lifecycle management not possible in traditional approaches including end-of-life and patching issues.